 Like many Christians, we believe in God the Father, His Son Jesus Christ, and the Holy Spirit.
-However, Church members don’t believe in the traditional concept of the Trinity.
-We believe that the Father, the Son, and the Holy Ghost are three separate beings, united in purpose.
+However, we don’t believe in the traditional concept of the Trinity.
+We believe that the Father, the Son, and the Holy Ghost are three separate beings who are one in purpose.

 Three distinct beings

-The Church’s first article of faith states, “We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.”
-We believe these three beings are three distinct personages, not one singular being.
+The Church’s first Article of Faith states, “We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.”
+We believe They are three distinct personages, not one singular being.
 We call Them the Godhead.

 This belief is informed by the Bible.
 The account of Jesus’s baptism in the New Testament is one great example of the Godhead acting together to accomplish the will of Heavenly Father.
 Matthew 3:16–17 reads: